pingcap/docs/tidb-in-kubernetes/maintain/backup-and-restore/backup-gcs.md

 # Back up TiDB Cluster Data to GCS

-This document describes how to back up data of the TiDB cluster in Kubernetes to [Google Cloud Storage (GCS)](https://cloud.google.com/storage/docs/).
+This document describes how to back up the data of the TiDB cluster in Kubernetes to [Google Cloud Storage (GCS)](https://cloud.google.com/storage/docs/).
 "Backup" in this document refers to full backup (ad-hoc full backup and scheduled full backup).
 For the underlying implementation, [`mydumper`](/reference/tools/mydumper.md) is used to get the logic backup of the TiDB cluster, and then this backup data is sent to the remote GCS.

 The backup method described in this document is implemented based on CustomResourceDefinition (CRD) in TiDB Operator v1.1 or later versions.
 For the backup method implemented based on Helm Charts, refer to [Back up and Restore TiDB Cluster Data Based on Helm Charts](/tidb-in-kubernetes/maintain/backup-and-restore/charts.md).

 ## Ad-hoc full backup to GCS

-Ad-hoc full backup describes the backup by creating a `Backup` custom resource (CR) object.
+Ad-hoc full backup describes a backup operation by creating a `Backup` custom resource (CR) object.
 TiDB Operator performs the specific backup operation based on this `Backup` object.
 If an error occurs during the backup process, TiDB Operator does not retry and you need to handle this error manually.

-To better explain how to perform the backup operation to GCS, this document shows an example in which the data of the `demo1` TiDB cluster is backed up to the `test1` Kubernetes namespace.
+To better explain how to perform the backup operation, this document shows an example in which the data of the `demo1` TiDB cluster is backed up to the `test1` Kubernetes namespace.

 ### Prerequisites for ad-hoc backup